juergenweb/FrontendForms/README.md

 This example places the CAPTCHA **after** the field with the name attribute "**email**".

+### setSimpleQuestionCaptchaRandomRotation() - Showing multiple questions randomly instead of a single question with the simple question CAPTCHA
+Please note: This method is for usage with the simple question CAPTCHA only!

+By default, the simple question CAPTCHA supports only 1 single question to be displayed.
+This method extends the CAPTCHA for using multiple questions, that will be displayed randomly on page load.

+All the questions have to be defined inside an multidimensional assoc. array.

+Here is an example of such a multi-question array:

+``
+$questions = [
+        [
+            'question' => 'How many eyes have a human?', 'answers' => ['2', 'two', '2 eyes', 'two eyes'], 'errorMsg' => 'Unfortunately not the right answer!
+Take a look at the mirror ;-).', 'successMsg' => 'Perfect!
+You know how humans look like.'
+        ],
+        [
+            'question' => 'How many legs have a dog?', 'answers' => ['4', 'four', '4 legs', 'four legs'], 'notes' => 'Tip: A dog has more than 3 but less than 5 legs', 'description' => 'This is a custom description for the dog question.', 'successMsg' => 'Yes you are absolute right!
+(Most) Dogs have 4 legs.', 'errorMsg' => 'Not really!
+It seems that you do not have seen a dog before ;-).', 'descriptionPosition' => 'beforeLabel'
+        ],
+        [
+            'question' => 'What is the name of the last day in a week?', 'answers' => ['Sunday', 'its Sunday', 'it is Sunday'], 'notes' => 'A little tip: S**day',
+            'errorMsg' => 'No!
+Not really.
+A look at a calendar would probably help ;-).', 'successMsg' => 'It is Sunday!
+Absolut correct!'
+        ],
+        [
+            'question' => 'How many halves make a whole', 'answers' => ['2', 'two', '2 halves', 'two halves'] ],

+    ];
+``

+Each question is an extra array inside the array and must have at least the **question** and the **answers** key as the minimum requirements.

+The following keys are optional and can be set or not:

+* errorMsg: define a custom error message for this question
+* successMsg: define a custom success message for this question
+* notes: define a custom notes text for this question
+* description: define a custom description text for this question
+* descriptionPosition: define an individual position for the description for this question (beforeLabel, afterLabel, afterInput)

+The array containing the questions has to be entered as the parameter inside this function:

+``$form`->setSimpleQuestionCaptchaRandomRotation($questions);``

+You will find a working example inside the example folder: [https://github.com/juergenweb/FrontendForms/blob/main/Examples/randomsimplequestioncaptcha.php](https://github.com/juergenweb/FrontendForms/blob/main/Examples/randomsimplequestioncaptcha.php)

+Maybe someday an UI for entering the questions will be added to this module.

 ## Input field methods

 For better understanding of methods explained afterwards, take a look of the anatomy of input fields first.